-Homemade pumpkin pie from REAL fresh pumpkins is a delicious holiday dessert you can be proud of.
-The flavor of fresh roasted pumpkin puree is more full bodied and intense than canned.
+Homemade Pumpkin Pie from fresh pumpkin puree is a delicious dessert you can be proud of.
+The flavor of fresh roasted pumpkin puree is full bodied and intense, yielding scrumptious pies with delicious texture.

 We grew some nice sugar pie pumpkins in our garden.
 The grandkids have had their fun decorating and now it’s time to make pie!

 If you are looking for more ways to bake with pumpkin, check out these recipes!

 Can all Pumpkins be used to make pies?